-Write down the ENI ID (eni-xxxxxxxx) of each instance, because the ID is needed later for setting up the AWS elastic IP resource.
+Write down the ENI ID (eni-xxxxxxxx) of each instance because it is necessary to set up the AWS Elastic IP resource later.

 Use the following procedure to check the ENI ID assigned to the instance.

 - 1. Select the instance to display its detailed information. - 2.
 Click the target device in Network Interfaces. - 3.
 Check Interface ID displayed in the pop-up window.